mrWh1te/Botmation/README.md

 It looks magical, but the typing keeps it all in check for us.

 `login()` is a sync function that provides customization for the `username` and `password` entered into the form.
-It returns a `BotAction`, which is a Chain of other `BotAction`'s.
+It returns a `BotAction`, which is a Chain of other `BotAction`'s that when ran, are resolved one at a time.

 Here, we see only one call of `chain()` (the sync call), and don't see the second call of `chain()()` (the async `BotAction` call).
 That's because, we don't want too here.
-We're not running the bot just yet, but building a bot part.
-The second call of `chain()()` is for running the `Assembly Line` of `BotAction`'s declared.
+We're not running the bot just yet, but building a bot part to handle logging in.
+The second call of `chain()()` is for running the `Assembly Line` of `BotAction`'s declared, like running the assembled bot in the code example at the top.

-It's all strongly typed, so if you're worried about remembering when to make the first call or the second, don't, Botmation's strong typing will catch that for you through the IDE Intellisense.
+It's all strongly typed, so if you're worried about remembering when to make the first call or the second, don't.
+Botmation has your back with strong typing that will catch these errors, and more, through your IDE Intellisense (or during build).

-For now, it's best to think about your web crawling tasks as different steps that can be parts of a bot, separate functions, easy to test, and then compose in varying bots, solving high level problems.
+For now, it's best to think about your web crawling tasks as multiple distinct (reusable) steps that can be parts of many bots, as separate functions that are easy to test, and then compose in varying solutions for all kinds of high level problems in web crawling.

 # Getting Started

 Botmation is a NodeJS library written in TypeScript.
-You'll need [node.js](http://nodejs.org/) LTS and the TypeScript compiler (`tsc`) installed globally (or have a transpiling code step, refer to Puppeteer for requirements).
+You'll need [node.js](http://nodejs.org/) LTS installed and the TypeScript compiler (`tsc`) installed globally (or have a transpiling code step).

 Install
 -------